UEFA.com fonctionne mieux avec d'autres navigateurs

 Players get the opportunity to travel abroad with their teammates, train and play in bigger stadiums, and compete in front of bigger crowds.
 Many of the matches are televised, and exposure to this extra pressure is essential for their passage into senior football.

-Among the recent UEFA Youth League alumni to graduate to senior European football is Wouter Goes, who captained AZ Alkmaar to the title in 2022/23 and has since played for the club in the UEFA Europa Conference League.
+Among the recent UEFA Youth League alumni to graduate to senior European football is Tomás Araújo, who captained Benfica to the title in 2021/22 and now plays regularly for the club in the UEFA Champions League.

 “It was something really special.
 It helped me a lot, because you come up against different playing styles in different countries, which is always a new and different challenge.”